List of primary education systems by country: Morocco

+Mozambique

 Somalia

 In Somalia, pupils start primary school when they are 7 and finish it at the age of 11 starting from form 1 to form 4.
 Pupils must firstly have attended casual school known as dugsi and learnt the Muslim holy book Qur'an, and the meaning of the Arabic language.
 Pupils who had not done this are not permitted to start primary school as they will be examined before starting.
 Pupils' age may sometimes vary seeing that some pupils achieve higher than their predicted grade and may skip the year while some require to repeat the year if they had not achieved the grade required from them.
 After finishing primary, students move to intermediate school.